 Electrically lowering or raising the roof takes 12 seconds, at speeds up to 32mph.
 Once retracted, it lies hidden beneath the rear deck.
 And going al fresco doesn’t impact on luggage space because, well, the boot is in the front.

 Rather than being strictly a ‘soft-top’, the Cabriolet roof consists of four magnesium panels covered in cloth.
 These allow for that sleeker profile, reduce interior noice and make the hood effectively slash-proof.

 Ergonomics have never been a 911 forte.
 The outgoing 991, with its bewildering array of buttons, lagged at least a generation behind the rival Audi R8.

-Quality has taken a leap, as the 911 treads the blurred boundary between cosseting GT and serious sports car.
-I particularly like the kurled toggle switches on the centre console, which offer swift access to the drive modes and chassis settings.
+Quality has taken a leap, as the latest 911 treads the blurred boundary between cosseting GT and serious sports car.
+I particularly like the knurled toggle switches on the centre console, which offer swift access to the drive modes and chassis settings.